Home

 • lower back pain caused by enlarged lymph nodes putting pressure on your nerves,

-• sudden weight loss,
+• sudden weight loss, and

-• pain in your enlarged lymph nodes after drinking alcohol,
+• pain in your enlarged lymph nodes after drinking alcohol.

 • severe skin itching especially in the legs or feet, and